Mendeley/grads19-be/SpringProject/README.md

 Add the start statements to the bottom of each Dockerfile:

-- Java: `ENTRYPOINT ["java","-cp","app:app/lib/*","gradproject2019.Application","-Dspring.datasource.url=jdbc:mysql://mysql:3306/conference_finder?autoReconnect=true -Dspring.datasource.password=password -Dspring.datasource.username=root"]` (if you are doing this for deployment purposes, ignore this last set of "")
+- Java: `ENTRYPOINT ["java","-cp","app:app/lib/*","gradproject2019.Application"]` (if you are doing this for deployment purposes, make sure you define values for the following environment variables `SPRING_DATASOURCE_URL`, `SPRING_DATASOURCE_PASSWORD` and `SPRING_DATASOURCE_USERNAME`)
 - React: `CMD ["npm", "start"]`
 - Mysql: N/A
-- ElasticSearch: N/A (for deployment purposes make sure the configuration files include the following environment variable, `ES_JAVA_OPTS='-Xms512m -Xmx512m'`, and a container configuration including the following code)
+- ElasticSearch: N/A (for deployment purposes make sure the container configuration includes the following code)

         ulimits:
             memlock: